How to get your favourite Disney movie or TV show onto Disney+

 Step 1: Log in to Disney+

 Fire up Disney+ in a browser or on a mobile device and log in.
-If you haven't already made an account, use the 7-day free trial to get your first week of streaming for free.

 On a computer, hover your mouse cursor over the profile name/avatar in the top right-hand corner of the screen.
 On a mobile device, tap the profile option down in the bottom-right corner of the screen.